The People’s Projects: How to vote, and help a community group win up to £70,000 | ITV News

-How to vote in the People’s Projects and help a local community group win up to £70,000
+How to vote in the People’s Projects West Midlands to help a local community group win up to £70,000

 The People’s Projects gives you the chance to decide how National Lottery funding can make a difference locally.

-Five community groups are competing for your vote in the ITV Tyne Tees region.
+Five community groups are competing for your vote in the ITV Central region.

 The People’s Projects is a partnership between ITV and the National Lottery Community Fund.